FRC-1294/git-lectures/assignments/Assign2.md

 In this assignment you will checkout 2 branches from  [git-lectures repo](https://github.com/FRC-1294/git-lectures) and create 2 corresponding local branches on your computer.

-- One branch has the code to measure the performance of the `aiMove()` function. aiMove() implements the logic of the AI player for the tic-tac-toe game.
+- One branch has the code to measure the performance of the `aiMove()` function. aiMove() implements the logic that the AI player uses to play tic-tac-toe game.

-- The other branch has the code to improve the performance of the `aiMove()`. aiMove() implements the logic of the AI player for the game.
+- The other branch has the code to improve the performance of the `aiMove()` using [Alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm.

 **To start the assignment 2:**